Macro itertools::izip [−][src]

 two iterators.
 The iterator element type is a tuple with one element

 from each of the input iterators.
-Just like .zip()
+Just like .zip(), the iteration stops

 when the shortest of the inputs reaches its end.